Eye chart: Alternatives

+Computer-based alternatives to traditional eye charts also incorporate innovative technologies that enhance testing accuracy.
+The "Eye Chart App" utilize sensors to measure the viewing distance of the user.
+This capability allows the software to automatically calibrate the display of the eye chart according to the measured distance.

 If the person, particularly a young child, is unable to cooperate with visual acuity testing via an eye chart, practitioners can be alerted to possible deficits in visual acuity by asking parents whether the child appears to see well.
 A clue is that the child may hold objects close to the face when attempting to focus.
 Refractive error can be estimated via photography, a technique called photoscreening.

 Technical details

 Optotype Crowding

 Research has shown that optotype "crowding" reduces visual acuity at the fovea (as opposed to eccentric visual acuity) once the optotype characters are closer than 4.4 bar widths apart.
 This is referred to as the "critical spacing" for optotype letters at the fovea.
 For periphery visual acuity, the critical spacing is much greater, such that optotype characters closer than 15-20 bar widths apart negatively affect visual acuity.